zsteinkamp/m4l-MoireArp/README.md

 ![Device Screenshot](images/device.png)

-This creates patterns that you can discover in seas of non-repitition.
+This creates patterns that you can discover in seas of non-repetition.
 The device is all about moirés, audibly and visually.

 [Watch a video walkthrough and example performance](https://youtu.be/vrz0NxyW4qs) of MoireArp in action.